huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-5. *SimpleProjectFactory.cs*' de, `using` mevcut yönergelerden sonra aşağıdaki yönergeyi ekleyin `using` .
+5. *Simpleprojectfactory. cs* dosyasında, `using` mevcut yönergelerden sonra aşağıdaki yönergeyi ekleyin `using` .

     ```csharp
     using Microsoft.VisualStudio.Project;